danimbrogno/zksync-drewcoin/README.md

 The composition of the governance committee is TBD.

-Factors that will be taken into account when determining the governance committee include:
+Eligibility criteria for the governance committee include:

 - Palooza attendance record
 - Technical proficiency
-- How much you look like Drew
+- Not being named Drew

-The governance committee will comprise of any number of odd members > 1.
+The governance committee will comprise any number of odd members > 1.
 All actions taken by the governance committee require a signature by a simple majority.

 ## Utility